milesj/boost/docs/cli.md

 globals have a weight of `100`.

 Now that categories have been defined, be sure to set the category on your commands and options using the `category` setting!
-An example using decorators.
+Here's an example using decorators.

 ```ts
 import { Command, Config, Arg } from '@boost/cli';